milosgajdos/vaultops/README.md

 [ info ] All requested vault backends successfully mounted
 ```

-Similarly, you run `policy` command with only the policies manifest.
-You can find some examples in [examples]() subdirectory of the `vaultops` project source tree.
+Similarly, you can run `policy` command with only the policies part of the full manifest.
+You can find some examples in [examples](examples) subdirectory of the `vaultops` project.

 # TODO